HAS-Tools-2023/Course-Materials23/Assignments/Week1_Section0.1_GitHub.md

 ### 4. Submit your first forecast homework assignment
 In addition to submitting your numerical forecasts to the forecast competition you also need to submit a description of your forecast through your homework repo.
 This is what I will be grading for credit.

 - Create a file named `lastname_HW1.txt` in the `submission` folder of your homework repo.
-The easiest way  to do this is just to create a new file in vs code.
+You can do this with your favorite text editor.

 - Include a header in your file that includes, your name, the date, and the assignment number